grettke/help/help.md

 > Avoid re-evaluating unchanged code blocks

-Likely only ever to be configured per Source-Block or System
+Configuration likely per Source-Block or System

 Default `no` is correct for nearly every scenario.